-As part of the 2020 Bridging Divides initiative, the Association of Minnesota Counties is partnering with the Minnesota Office of Collaboration and Dispute Resolution, Mitchell Hamline School of Law, Community Mediation Minnesota, and Mediation Center to offer support for public engagement, mediation services, and managing conflict.
+As part of the 2020 Bridging Divides initiative, the Association of Minnesota Counties is partnering with the Minnesota Office of Collaboration and Dispute Resolution, Mitchell Hamline School of Law, Community Mediation Minnesota, and Mediation Center to offer support for managing conflict and bridging divides.

 About Our Partners